Sporting Club Jacksonville: Media

 In addition to traditional media coverage, the club produces a podcast titled, The Sporting Pod, hosted by Cole Pepper and featuring regular appearances from team officials and players.
 It's available through Apple Podcasts, Spotify, and YouTube.
 Emerson Burris serves as the club’s official team reporter.

 On April 25, 2025, Sporting JAX expanded its outreach by partnering with Norsan Media to deliver Spanish-language broadcasts.
 As the club’s exclusive Spanish-language media partner, Norsan Media offers coverage via La Raza 92.9 FM, Kaliente 94.1 FM, and Hola News, aiming to engage and grow the local Hispanic fan base.

 Mascot

-Inflatable T-Rex costumes similar to the ones worn during games and events.

-Rex, a 20-foot-tall T-Rex statue, is the official mascot of Sporting JAX and was unveiled in April 2025.
+Rex, a 20-foot-tall T. rex statue, is the official mascot of Sporting JAX and was unveiled in April 2025.
 It is an iconic local landmark located on Beach Boulevard.
 The mascot features a steel frame covered with stucco, glowing red eyes, and a fierce jaw.
-He debuted during the club’s inaugural season in August 2025.
+He debuted during the club's inaugural season in August 2025.

-Rex embodies the club’s connection to the Jacksonville community and its local culture, appearing prominently at games and community events through inflatable T-Rex costumes.
-Fans often participate in “Dino Dashes,” races held during matches in which they wear the suits, similar in spirit to the popular T-Rex races held elsewhere.
+Rex embodies the club's connection to the Jacksonville community and its local culture, appearing prominently at games and community events through inflatable T. rex costumes.
+Fans often participate in "Dino Dashes," races held during matches in which they wear the suits, similar in spirit to the popular T-Rex World Championship Races at Emerald Downs.

+On August 22, 2026, during the women's team's opening home match of the 2026 USL Super League season, the club debuted Sporting Rex, an orange T. rex mascot wearing a Sporting JAX uniform.

+Supporter Culture

+The club has an unofficial Supporter Group called the First Coast Ultras, a group founded during the early stages of the club's existence, and supports all departments of Sporting Club Jacksonville.
+The club currently inhabits parts of Section 108, though negotiations are ongoing regarding the new stadium the club plans to begin construction on soon.